-HIV therapy just got easier: Fewer drugs may be needed for treatment-experienced patientsMarch 7th, 2013 in HIV & AIDS /
+HIV therapy just got easier: Fewer drugs may be needed for treatment-experienced patientsMarch 7, 2013 in Medicine & Health / HIV & AIDS

 A new multi-site study reveals patients with drug-resistant HIV can safely achieve viral suppression – the primary goal of HIV therapy – without incorporating the traditional class of HIV medications into their treatment regimen.
 Karen Tashima, M.D., director of the HIV Clinical Trials Program at The Miriam Hospital, served as study chair.

 The AIDS Clinical Trials Group (ACTG) Network's OPTIONS Trial proves, for the first time, that treatment-experienced patients can leave out this class of medication, known as nucleoside reverse transcriptase inhibitors (NRTI), as part of the regimen.
 These results could change treatment guidelines, lessen side effects and increase adherence rates, the researchers say.

 "We are so comfortable clinically with the NRTI class that we think we must always use at least one drug from this class in treatment.
 However, some patients have developed within-class resistance, making the NRTIs less effective overall.
 Therefore, drugs from this class may not be needed if the new treatment plan contains more effective medications," said Tashima, who also leads ACTG's clinical research site at The Miriam Hospital.

 "There were a few new drugs coming out at the same time and we decided to turn the question around.
 Instead of having patients take their current medications from the NRTI class as well as these new drugs from different classes, we asked half of the study participants to add NRTIs and half of them to leave out NRTIs from their new treatment plan.
 We were able to take the usual study paradigm and turn it around," she added.